|One-day Qualifiers||Super Tournaments|

 • Power-Pole Captains Cash Rewards recipients will be responsible for paying any and all local, state, federal or other taxes on contingency earnings.

-Atlas Awards – T-H Marine Supplies Inc. awards as much as $750 cash to the winning boater in each Walmart Bass Fishing League qualifier, super tournament and regional championship plus as much as $1,000 to the winning boater at the All-American if he or she meets Atlas Awards contingency requirements.
+Atlas Awards – T-H Marine Supplies Inc. awards as much as $1,000 cash to the winning boater in each Walmart Bass Fishing League qualifier, super tournament and regional championship plus as much as $1,250 to the winning boater at the All-American if he or she meets Atlas Awards contingency requirements.
+Co-anglers can win as much as $150 in each event.

 • Membership registration must be done prior to any sanctioned event.